AnnikaV9/shinobi/README.txt

 Notes:

-- Log files are created in logs/ and named according to the channel they are deployed to.
+- Log files are created in logs/ and named according to the channel deployed to.

 - Setting the 'nick' option to 'RANDOM' will tell the logger to generate a random numerical nickname.